timhannifan/mcp-demo/README.md

 ## Ollama Integration

 This project includes integration with Ollama for local LLM capabilities.
-You can use OllMCP to interact with your MCP server using local language models.
+You can use ollmcp to interact with your MCP server using local language models.

 ### Prerequisites